IOP Publishing’s Board of Directors

 Eefke Smit, Independent Non-Executive Director

-Eefke Smit is Director of Standards and Technology for STM, the International Association of STM Publishers and coordinates the activities for STM members in the areas of technology developments and standards.
-Part of this are the annual STM Trends forecast, initiatives on research data, seamless access and authentication, Artificial Intelligence and Digital Preservation.
-She is also Managing Director of the International Publishers Rights Organisation, which represents international STM publishers in the collection and repartition of copyright fees.
+Eefke Smit is Managing Director of the International Publishers Rights Organisation, which represents international STEM publishers in the collection and repartition of copyright fees.
+For many years she served as the Director of Standards and Technology for STM, the International Association of STM Publishers, to coordinate activities for STM members in the areas of technology developments and standards.
+Part of this were the annual STM Trends forecast, initiatives on research data, seamless access and authentication, Artificial Intelligence and Digital Preservation.

-Eefke has been active in academic publishing for more than 30 years (in physics, mathematics, computer science) and in electronic product development (Scopus, ScienceDirect).
+Eefke has been active in academic and professional publishing for more than 35 years (in physics, mathematics, computer science) and in electronic product development (Scopus, ScienceDirect).
 She holds a masters’ degree in public administration and started her working life as a writer/ journalist on research and technology (in NRC Handelsblad).